-Change oil more often if the engine is subjected to particularly demanding operation, such as a dusty environment, or if deposits on the paper in the centrifugal oil cleaner are thicker than 28 mm (1.1 in).
+Change oil more often if the engine is subjected to particularly demanding operation, such as a dusty environment, or if deposits in the centrifugal oil cleaner are thicker than 28 mm (1.1 in).

 Renew the oil filter and clean the centrifugal oil cleaner when changing oil.